-2.1 Basis of preparation
+2.1 BASIS OF PREPARATION

-These financial statements have been prepared in accordance with Hong Kong Financial Reporting Standards ("HKFRSs") (which include all Hong Kong Financial Reporting Standards, Hong Kong Accounting Standards ("HKASs") and Interpretations) issued by the Hong Kong Institute of Certified Public Accountants ("HKICPA") and the disclosure requirements of the Hong Kong Companies Ordinance.
-These financial statements have been prepared under the historical cost convention, except for investment properties and an equity investment which have been measured at fair value.
-These financial statements are presented in HK\$ and all values are rounded to the nearest thousand except when otherwise indicated.
+These financial statements have been prepared in accordance with Hong Kong Financial Reporting Standards ("HKFRSs") (which include all Hong Kong Financial Reporting Standards, Hong Kong Accounting Standards ("HKASs") and Interpretations) issued by the Hong Kong Institute of Certified Public Accountants ("HKICPA"), accounting principles generally accepted in Hong Kong and the disclosure requirements of the Hong Kong Companies Ordinance.
+The financial statements have been prepared under the historical cost convention, except for investment properties which have been measured at fair value.
+The financial statements are presented in HK\$ and all values are rounded to the nearest thousand except when otherwise indicated.